THE MAKING OF A PORTRAIT OF AN ARCHITECT

 Back to the call.

 That portrait was professionally done.
 Studio setting, studio lighting, black backdrop.
 You know the drill.
-The result was a well lit typical headshot.
-It had the look of a marketing promo for a DJ.
+The result was a typical generic headshot.
+It had all the charm of a marketing promo for a DJ.

-For the next 20 minutes, Mark talked about architecture, his vision of his new brand and the look he wanted to achieve with the new portrait.
+For the next 20 minutes, Mark talked about architecture and his work.
+He spoke of his vision, of his new brand and the look he wanted me to bring to this new portrait of him.

 Finally, he asked “Are you interested?.”